 In March 2020, the FASB issued ASU 2020-04, "Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 ASU 2020-04 provided temporary optional expedients and exceptions to applying U.S. GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens of the expected market transition from the London Interbank Offered Rate ("LIBOR") and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate ("SOFR").
 In January 2021, the FASB issued ASU 2021-01, "Reference Rate Reform," to clarify that certain optional expedients and exceptions in Topic 848 for contract modifications and hedge accounting apply to derivative instruments that use an interest rate for margining, discounting, or contract price alignment that is modified as a result of reference rate reform.
-The sunset accounting standard provision associated with ASU 2020-04 was originally set for December 31, 2022; however, in December 2022, the FASB issued ASU 2022-06, "Reference Rate Reform: Deferral of the Sunset Date of Topic 848," which defers the sunset date of Topic 848 from December 31, 2022 to December 31, 2024, after which entities will no longer be permitted to apply the relief in Topic 848.
-This pronouncement, which was effective as of its December 31, 2022 issuance date, did not have a material impact on the Company's consolidated financial statements.
+The sunset accounting standard provision associated with ASU 2020-04 was originally set for December 31, 2022; however, in December 2022, the FASB issued ASU 2022-06, "Reference Rate Reform: Deferral of the Sunset Date of Topic 848," which defers the sunset date of Topic 848 from December 31, 2022 to December 31, 2022 to December 31, 2022 to December 31, 2022 issuance date, did not have a material impact on the Company's consolidated financial statements.
 The Company does not expect that the market transition of LIBOR to SOFR will have a material impact on its consolidated financial statements.